List of Warrior Nun Areala characters: Lillith the Demon Princess

 Lillith, the Demon Princess, represents the kinder, gentler side of Hell.
 From her, we learn that there are many competing demon factions and not all obey the Devil.
 Confirming that Satan cannot stand against Satan lest his kingdom fall, there have been various fratricidal civil wars in which even "the accursed devils" fight Satan out of their own self-interest.
 In fact, when Julius Salvius planned to free the Devil from his dungeon in the lowest pits of Hell, Lillith's leader Orcus sent her to Earth—or the Prime Material Plane as demons call it—to keep this from happening.
 The logic was that if the Satan were to be freed, then he would rally the damned by charisma or force and lead them all in a fight against God, a fight that Orcus knows cannot be won.
 After that battle, she was temporarily powerless and trapped on Earth without her wings before returning to the underworld.

+Unlike her fellow demons, Lillith has a remarkably human body, though she was born a demon.
+Also unlike her fellow demons, she carries no special grudge against the God who cast them out of Heaven or against His Church on Earth.
+This is because she was never physically created by the Hand of God as an angel as were the first demons/fallen angels.
+She was born after the Fall and this has no memory of the War against Heaven and in fact is a creation of Hell's submission to Heaven.
+Fought before the creation of Man, The War lasted for eons—long enough to establish bloodlines and a civilization at least—and among the combatants were the angel Azara and the demoness Hexa, or witch in German.
+They fought and Azara proved victorious but chose to spare Hexa and gave her his hand.
+Touched by this mercy, she responded with love and they conceived a child together.
+This ended when Orcus' son, Utak, angered by Hexa's seeming defection back to Heaven, killed Azara.
+Unsure of what else to do, she, after avenging her lover's death, returned to Hell where she raised her daughter as a member of the infernal aristocracy.